Godly-Otaku/YTDownloader/README.md

 # YTDownloader
 Downloads Youtube videos in mp3 or mp4 format

-I made this cuz I was bored and I wanna become a backend developer
+I made this cuz I was bored

+It kinda works but I'm not motivated to fix and deploy it